amartincolby/Rust-Quick-Guide/README.md

     /*** First Class Functions & Dynamic Dispatch ***/

     /* Just as with most modern languages, Rust allows passing functions as values.
-Anonymous functions are truly first class and are passed like any other value, but regular functions can be passed as "function pointers," which are preicely that: pointers to a single function sitting in memory. */
+Anonymous functions are truly first class and are passed like any other value, but regular functions can be passed as "function pointers," which are preicely that: pointers to a function sitting in memory. */

     fn get_closure() -> Box<dyn Fn() -> i32> {
         Box::new(|| 42)